Periodical cicadas: Life cycle

 The nymphs first emerge on a spring evening when the soil temperature at around 20 cm of depth is above 17.9 °C. The crepuscular emergence is thought to be related to the fact that maximum soil temperatures lag behind maximum insolation by several hours, conveniently providing some protection for the flightless nymphs against diurnal sight predators such as birds.
 For the rest of their lives the mature periodical cicadas will be strongly diurnal, with song often nearly ceasing at night.

 During most years in the United States this emergence cue translates to late April or early May in the far south, and late May to early June in the far north.
-Emerging nymphs may molt in the grass or climb from a few centimeters to more than 100 feet (30 m) to find a suitable vertical surface to complete their transformation into adults.
+Emerging nymphs may molt in the grass or climb from a few centimeters (inches) to more than 100 feet (30 m) to find a suitable vertical surface to complete their transformation into adults.
 After securing themselves to tree trunks, the walls of buildings, telephone poles, fenceposts, hanging foliage, and even stationary automobile tires, the nymphs undergo a final molt and then spend about six days in the trees to await the complete hardening of their wings and exoskeletons.
 Just after emerging from this final molt the teneral adults are off-white, but darken within an hour.

 Adult periodical cicadas live for only a few weeks; by mid-July, all have died.
 Their ephemeral adult forms are adapted for one purpose: reproduction.
 Like other cicadas the males produce a very loud species-specific mating song using their tymbals.
 Singing males of the same Magicicada species tend to form aggregations called choruses whose collective songs are attractive to females.
 Males in these choruses alternate bouts of singing with short flights from tree to tree in search of receptive females.
 Most matings occur in so-called chorus trees.

 Receptive females respond to the calls of conspecific males with timed wing-flicks (visual signaling is apparently a necessity in the midst of the males' song) which attract the males for mating.
 The sound of a chorus can be literally deafening and depending on the number of males composing it, may reach 100 dB in the immediate vicinity.
 In addition to their "calling" or "congregating" songs, males produce a distinctive courtship song when approaching an individual female.